graniticio/granitic/doc/tutorial/006-database-read.md

 ### Matching column names and aliases

 Granitic automatically populates the fields on the supplied target object (in this case an instance of `artist.Info`) by finding a field whose name and type matches a column name or alias in the SQL query's results.
-This process is case sensitive, which is why we've had to define the column alias `Name` in the query to match it to the `ArtistDetail.Name` field.
+This process is case-sensitive, which is why we've had to define the column alias `Name` in the query to match it to the `ArtistDetail.Name` field.

-If you'd prefer not to use aliases in your query or want the the name of the field on the struct to be very different to the column name, you can use the `column` tag on your target object, e.g.:
+If you'd prefer not to use aliases in your query or want the name of the field on the struct to be very different to the column name, you can use the `column` tag on your target object, e.g.:

 ```go